hyperionix/docs/content/packages/probe-details.md

 ```

 * `name` (**string**) - name of the probe, should be unique across all used packages repositories (this limitation will be fixed in future).
 * `hooks` (**array**) - list of hooks the probe depends on.
-All hooks should be accessible for user (e.g. repositories with the hooks should be added and synchronized in HMC).
+All hooks should be accessible for user (e.g. repositories with the hooks should be added and synchronized in HMC, see [docs](hmc#package-repositories)).

 The main part of probes is probes callbacks.

 ## Probe callbacks
 Probe callbacks are `onEntry` and `onExit` functions in hook or probe declaration.
 The callbacks are executed before and after hooked function execution.
-They are main places where developers describe logic of hook processing.
-Both callbacks shares the same environment.
-It means that if a non-local variable will be defined in `onEntry` it is also possible to reference it in `onExit`.
+Callbacks are used to implement your business logic of hook processing.
+Both callbacks share the same environment.
+This non-local variables defined in `onEntry` will also available in `onExit`.

 In probe callbacks you can do the following:
 * get and modify CPU registers state;